Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 If a credit rating agency reduces the rating of a specific bond in order to show more risk and the bond’s yield will rise and the price will drop.

-When investing in into a debt mutual fund it is recommended to verify the credibility of the portfolio investment as well as the credit score of these investments.
+When investing in a debt mutual fund it is recommended to verify the credibility of the portfolio investment as well as the credit score of these investments.

 Make sure to invest in funds that have a steady portfolio and an extremely efficient AMC.